samboy/Sudoku7/README.md

 To the right of the button `Answer`, it shows how hard the puzzle is (the more "points" a puzzle has, the harder it is to solve)

-It's possible to change where we put number hints; one can observe a number of different patterns for hints in the example.pdf file supplied here.
-After opening up the `Prosperity-7-template.xml` file, click on `Set` then right click to add or remove blue squares (squares were we put number clues in a puzzle).
+It's possible to change where we put number hints (one can observe a number of different patterns for hints in the example.pdf file supplied here):  After opening up the `Prosperity-7-template.xml` file, click on `Set` then right click to add or remove blue squares (squares were we put number clues in a puzzle).